Partnering with Schools: Helping Parents & Caregivers Support Youth Mental Health

 Navigating Resources: How to Access Mental Health Care

 A wide variety of resources are available to support children’s mental health but knowing where to start can feel daunting.
-This workshop will give parents a better understanding of how to identify and find the resources that fit their child’s unique needs.
-Parents will also come away from this session with deeper insights on how to advocate and be a voice for their youth.
+This workshop will give parents and caregivers a better understanding of how to identify and find the resources that fit their child’s unique needs.
+Parents and caregivers will also come away from this session with deeper insights on how to advocate and be a voice for their youth.

 Social Media and Mental Health